3 Days in Seattle (Itinerary and Unique Things to Do)

-Another reason why you should come to Seattle waterfront is the Seattle Great Wheel.
-It was only built in 2012, but its popularity sky-rocketed right from its opening and today this is one of the most visited attractions in town.
+Another reason why you should come to the Seattle waterfront is the Seattle Great Wheel.
+It was only built in 2012, but its popularity sky-rocketed right from its opening, and today this is one of the most visited attractions in Seattle.

 Visit the Pacific Science Centre

-≫ Prebuy your Ticket: Pacific Science Center General Exhibit
+≫ Check out the admission prices here: Pacific Science Center General Exhibit

 Explore the Seattle Art Museum

-After that, it’s time for art – Seattle Art Museum is something you certainly don’t want to miss.
-This fine institution deserves to be on every list of things to visit in Seattle, especially because it got a complete renovation in 2007 and about a billion dollars’ worth of art to go along with it.
+Seattle Art Museum is something you certainly don’t want to miss.
+This fine institution deserves to be on every list of things to visit in Seattle, especially because it got a complete renovation in 2007 and about a billion dollars worth of art to go along with it.

 Paint the Town Red in Ballard

-While you’re here, check out the real-life Up House.
-The Edith Macefield House is now empty but it remains a tourist attraction after Edith famously refused to sell her house to developers; resulting in the entire house surrounded by a huge, concrete development that makes the house look almost miniature in comparison!
+While you’re in Ballard, check out the real-life Up House.
+The Edith Macefield House is now empty but it remains a tourist attraction after Edith famously refused to sell her house to developers; resulting in the entire house being surrounded by a huge, concrete development that makes the house look almost miniature in comparison!

 Take Your Loved One on a Romantic Cruise